-The guideline may be further updated from time to time to reflect amendments to, among other things, the QCA Act, the Commercial Arbitration Act 2013 (Qld) (CAA), or the relevant access undertaking.
+This guideline may be further updated from time to time to reflect amendments to, among other things, the QCA Act, the Commercial Arbitration Act 2013 (Qld) (CAA), or the relevant access undertaking and standard access agreement (SAA).
 The guideline may also be updated to correct typographical errors or update terminology and cross-references as required.